-The Foundation manages four charitable gift annuities, two since July 25, 2006, one since August 5, 2011, and another one since July 24, 2012 under which \$101,576 of assets were received for temporarily restricted use.
-The Foundation has also managed a charitable remainder unitrust since February 25, 2008 under which \$296,686 of assets were received for donor restricted use.
+The Foundation manages four charitable gift annuities, two since July 25, 2006, one since August 5, 2011, and another one since July 24, 2012, under which \$101,576 of assets were received with donor restrictions to purpose or time.
+The Foundation has also managed a charitable remainder unitrust since February 25, 2008, under which \$296,686 of assets were received for donor restricted use.
 The assets, which total that of the liabilities, are commingled with other Foundation investments and the income (loss) is allocated proportionately.
 Under terms of the agreement, the Foundation is required to pay a quarterly annuity to individuals specified by the donors.
 At the time the liability ceases to exist, the remaining assets will be released to the final beneficiary identified in the related agreement.
-The balance of the split interest agreements at December 31, 2022 totaled \$236,379 and quarterly payments totaled \$32,096 for the twelve months then ended.
+The balance of the split interest agreements at December 31, 2023, totaled \$249,893 and quarterly payments totaled \$21,674 for the 12 months then ended.